Generic selectors

 Collectif Ultras Paris

-Finally, there is the Collectif Ultras Paris, which is the only Ultras group of the three still active to this day – they are also the most recently formed, having first appeared in 2016.
+Finally, there is the Collectif Ultras Paris, which is the only ultras group of the three still active to this day – they are also the most recently formed, having first appeared in 2016.

-Born out of another infamous incident between its two predecessors on this list, the Collectif Ultras Paris is the only Ultras association currently recognized by the club and was created as a way for fans in the Auteuil Ultras groups to reclaim their place in the ground.
+Born out of another infamous incident between its two predecessors on this list, the Collectif Ultras Paris is the only Ultras association currently recognised by the club and was created as a way for fans in the Auteuil Ultras groups to reclaim their place in the ground.

 At first, the group were allowed just 150 fans in the Parc des Princes, with their return publicly supported by club legend Thiago Silva.
-The Brazilian defender said: “To our supporters, my teammates and I are writing to you to express how happy we are to welcome some of you back for our upcoming matches.
+The Brazilian defender said, “To our supporters, my teammates and I are writing to you to express how happy we are to welcome some of you back for our upcoming matches.
 We need your support and support you in return.

 “We can't wait to hear you on Saturday and, I hope, celebrate a win over Bordeaux.
 It is magnificent for us to be able to count on a passionate atmosphere at the Parc.”